wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 1. Run your site and visit the gallery page (http://localhost:8000/gallery) and it should run exactly like it did in examples/test site.

 ## 4. Create a reuseable Primary Header for the site
-Within `data/pages/gallery/index.jsx` (gallery page) & `data/pages/index.jsx` (homepage) you can see we use the similar primary L1 header.
-Let's move the primary header h1 to be shared.
-This way if we change the style of h1 primary header it will apply throughout the site instead of having to fix each page.
+Within `data/pages/gallery/index.jsx` (gallery page) & `data/pages/index.jsx` (homepage) you can see we use the same primary header `h1`.
+Let's make this primary header a shared component.
+This way if we change the style of the primary header, it will apply throughout the site instead of having to be fixed on each page.

 1. In `src/componets/Elements.token.ts` lets define a new H1 Primary Header
     ```